rudzzz/lista-de-livros/README.md

 # lista-de-livros

+## 🇧🇷
-Projeto para treinar o conceito de Orientação a Objetos com JavaScript.
-Consiste em uma lista de livros para ser criada.
+Neste projeto para utilizei a ideia de classes baseado no conceito de Orientação a Objetos, usando o JavaScript.
+Consiste em uma lista de livros para ser criada e salva no LocalStorage.

+## 🇺🇸
+In this project I used the idea of classes based on the concept of Object Oriented Programming in JavaScript.
+It is a book list where the data is stored in the LocalStorage.

 ##